codeslash21/machine_learning_engineer_nanodegree/Object Oriented Programming/object_oriented_programming.md

 * **Access Attributes:** Accessing attributes directly would be frowned upon in many other languages but not in Python.
 Instead, the general object-oriented programming convention is to use methods to access attributes or change attribute values.
 These methods are called set and get methods or setter and getter methods.
 A get method is for obtaining an attribute value.
 A set method is for changing an attribute value.
 Though Python is looser in case of OOP, python allows to access and modify the attribute's value directly.

 * **Inheritance:** Inheritance makes code easier to maintain since you can update a parent class once rather than updating all of the children.
 If a class inherited from a class then adding methods or attributes to that parent class will be inherited to the children classes autometically.
 Updates to a parent class autometically trickle down to its children.

+* **Module:** Python Module is a python file that contains a collection of functions, classes and or global variables.
+Modules can be used in different Python applications.
+A package is a collections of modules.